 And a bubbly, crunchy-topped, oven-baked version:

-Check out our website for more mac and cheese recipes bursting with creative flavors like cheeseburger, butternut squash, sausage and jalapeño, lobster, bourbon and bacon, kale and Alpine cheddar, or edamame and cauliflower!
+Check out our website for more mac & cheese recipes bursting with creative flavors like cheeseburger, butternut squash, sausage and jalapeño, lobster, bourbon and bacon, kale and Alpine cheddar, or edamame and cauliflower!

-Did you know that there are restaurants that just serve mac and cheese?
-Who invented mac and cheese?
+Did you know that there are restaurants that just serve mac & cheese?
+Who invented mac & cheese?
 How did it become some a mainstay of North American home cooking?
 Learn the answers to all this and more mac-and-cheesy lore through this great podcast from Gastropod.